kevgo/cucumber-sort/README.md

 Everything in this file below `# UNKNOWN STEPS` are Gherkin steps that _cucumber-sort_ can see but doesn't know how to order.
-Let's arrange the steps in this file the way we want them to occur in recipes, for example like this:
+Let's arrange the steps in this file the way we want them to occur in our recipes, for example like
+this:

 <a type="workspace/new-file" filename=".cucumber-sort-order">